nelsonmorais/azure-iot/README.md

 - `variables.azcli`: All the variables needed to run this script, values can be adjusted as needed on this file.
 It loads the `bash-functions.azcli` and the `variables-local-only.azcli`
 - `vnets.azcli`: Creates the VNets (see more info below)
 - `bastion.azcli`: Creates the Bastion to provide access to the VM(s)
-- `acr.azcli`: Creates the Azure Container Registry
+- `acr.azcli`: Creates the Azure Container Registry, ACR Private Endpoint
 - `acr-push-images`: Pulls / Tag / Pushes the docker images from public registeries to the ACR created here, the images are used by the IoT Edge simulator device
-- `iothub.azcli`: Creates the Azure IoT Hub, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes
+- `iothub.azcli`: Creates the Azure IoT Hub, IoTHub Private Endpoint, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes
-- `dps.azcli`: Creates the Azure Device Provisioning Service, configures the linked Iot Hub and sets up a Enrollment Group
+- `dps.azcli`: Creates the Azure Device Provisioning Service, DPS Private Endpoint, configures the linked Iot Hub and sets up a Enrollment Group
 - `vm-edge-simulator.azcli`: Creates the VM to simulate the IoT Edge device
 - `tsi.azcli`: Creates the Time Series Insigths, configures the IoT Hub consumer group for TSI and adds the IoT Hubs as an event source for TSI